 - Make your dreams come true.
-Is going to Alaska on your bucket list but you can’t afford it?
+Is going to Alaska on your bucket list, but you can’t afford it?
 What if you take your time getting there and work along the way.
 Once you get there, find more work.
 I know a couple who fell in love with Alaska.
 They found jobs they enjoyed and stayed for several years.

 - Everyone does it differently.
 Everyone is different, so there is no ‘typical’ full-time RVer profile.
-You can learn from other full-timers and you should, but don’t let how others live the lifestyle unduly influence your choices.
+You can learn from other full-timers, and you should, but don’t let how others live the lifestyle unduly influence your choices.

 - Slow down.
-When you first begin full-time RV travel, it is tempting to try to see it all.
+When you first begin full-time RV travel, it is tempting to see it all.
 That usually means moving every day or two and traveling many miles to get from one place to another.

-- Stay awhile in one place.
+- Stay a while in one place.
 This tip goes along with the previous one.
 It is a more relaxing pace, and you get time to get to know the area and see things.
 If you are visiting a national park, you can get an overview the first day, but come back and do a hike or two or visit an outlying area in the park.

 - You can support yourself on the road.
 There are so many jobs for RVers; you can always find something to supplement income or provide a free or low-cost site while in the area.
-These days many RVers are using the internet to earn money, but the traditional jobs are still available.
+These days, many RVers are using the internet to earn money, but traditional jobs are still available.
 See: Workers On Wheels: Work for RVers and Campers

 - Visiting family and friends is more fun.
 Your hosts may offer you the guest room, but you can politely explain that you have everything you need in the RV, including a real bed, and would have to pack a suitcase to accept their offer.
 And you won’t wake anyone when you go for your late-night snack.
 Since you are bringing your own house, you have your own space when you want and need it.
 And extended stays are more practical.